Questions for Reflection

 Are people attending less frequently?
 A handful of personal conversations about their work and family lives and calendars might yield new ideas about midweek or online gatherings.
 Is giving coming in the form of larger gifts from fewer donors?
 Interviews with those donors about their motivations for giving, and how they were formed in generosity in the first place, might yield stories of transformation that could inspire others.

 The National Study on Congregations’ Economic Practices is a robust study with all the best of economics and sociology and research methods behind it—and it’s here for us all to get a true sense of the landscape of congregational economic life and to go deeper into our own place in it.

 The Red Cross and the Making of the Humanitarian NGO Sector

-2015 Lake Dissertation Fellow, Shai Dromi, in his upcoming book, investigates why the international community overwhelmingly trusts humanitarian NGOs by looking at the historical development of their culture.
+2015 Lake Dissertation Fellow, Shai Dromi, in his new book, investigates why the international community overwhelmingly trusts humanitarian NGOs by looking at the historical development of their culture.
 Dromi was able to conduct research for this project with support from the Fellowship.

 Join us for our 17th Annual Thomas H. Lake Lecture with David Brooks and Anne Snyder on March 12 at 6 pm.
 This year we’ll be at St. Luke’s UMC in Indianapolis (plenty of free parking!).
 We’ll hear David and Anne discuss faith, philanthropy, and community in a polarized world.
 A book signing and reception will follow the lecture.
 Your registration is kindly requested.